 In the meantime, let's turn to page 467 of the 1969 Greek Interlinear used by the Watchtower Bible and Tract Society:

 The Watchtower's own interlinear translates John 8:58 as "I am" even though in the NWT it renders it as "I have been."
 In this, they admit that the Greek is indeed, "I am," the present tense.
 They will not deny this.
 What they assert is that it should be translated into the English, "I have been."
 Should it or could it?
-If it should, then Greek scholars would echo the NWT rendition in the great majority of instances.
-But they do not.
-Essentially, the Watchtower organization is saying that all the translations that have "I am" as the rendering are wrong, that the "proper" translation is "I have been."
+If it should, then Greek scholars would echo the NWT rendition in the great majority of instances, but they do not.
+Essentially, the Watchtower organization is saying that all the translations that have "I am" as the rendering are wrong, and that the "proper" translation is "I have been."
 In a footnote at the bottom of page 467 regarding John 8:58 in the NWT is this comment:

 "I have been = ego eimi after the a'orist infinitive clause prin' Abraam genesthai and hence properly rendered in the perfect tense.
-It is not the same as ho ohn', meaning "The Being" or "The I Am") at Exodus 3:14, LXX"
+It is not the same as ho ohn', meaning "The Being" or "The I Am" at Exodus 3:14, LXX"

 The "LXX" is the Septuagint, a Greek translation of the Hebrew Old Testament.
 The question is whether or not Jesus was quoting from the LXX or if He was simply translating the Hebrew.
 Again, Exodus 3:14 says, "And God said to Moses, "I AM WHO I AM"; and He said, "Thus you shall say to the sons of Israel, I AM has sent me to you.'"
-The phrase "I AM WHO I AM" is rendered in the Greek LXX as "Ego eimi ho on."
+The phrase, "I AM WHO I AM," is rendered in the Greek LXX as "Ego eimi ho on."
 Literally, this is "I am the being one."
 Most Bibles translate the Hebrew from Exodus 3:14 as "I am"--the present tense as did the Hebrew translators of the LXX.
 The LXX also has it in the present tense which is what the Greek syntax states.
 Jesus uses the present tense in John 8:58.

 In spite of some of the translations regarding John 8:58, I do not believe the NWT's version of John 8:58 is warranted for three reasons: First, it purports to "transmit his [God] thoughts and declarations as accurately as possible."2 I do not believe this is the case at all.
 Rather, I see the Watchtower's bias against Jesus' divinity overtaking this verse and altering it as it has done in other verses such as Heb.
 1:8 and Col. 1:15-17.
 Second, the most literal translations such as the NASB, the NIV, and the KJV do not render this verse as "I have been" but as "I AM."
 And, third, the context of the verse does not support the JW position.

-It isn't the English, but the Greek that upset the Pharisees
+It isn't the English but the Greek that upset the Pharisees

 "'Your father Abraham rejoiced to see My day, and he saw it and was glad.'
 57The Jews therefore said to Him, 'You are not yet fifty years old, and have you seen Abraham?'
 58Jesus said to them, 'Truly truly, I say to you, before Abraham was born, I am.'
 59Therefore they picked up stones to throw at Him; but Jesus hid Himself, and went out of the temple."

 If Jesus were really saying to the Jews, "I have been," then why would the Pharisees want to kill him (v.
 59)?
-Since blasphemy, or calling yourself God, was punishable by death, isn't this a confirmation that Jesus was saying "I am" and that the Jew's understood what he was saying?
+Since blasphemy or calling yourself God was punishable by death, isn't this a confirmation that Jesus was saying, "I am" and that the Jew's understood what he was saying?
 Absolutely!
-That is why the best translation is simply, "I am."3
+That is why the best translation is simply "I am."3

-I also need to mention that in Mark 14:62, where Jesus answered the High Priest who said, "Art thou the Christ, the Son of the Blessed?
+I also need to mention that in Mark 14:62 where Jesus answered the High Priest who said, "Art thou the Christ, the Son of the Blessed?
 62And Jesus said, I am: and ye shall see the Son of man sitting on the right hand of power, and coming in the clouds of heaven.
 63Then the high priest rent his clothes, and saith, What need we any further witnesses?
 64Ye have heard the blasphemy. . ."
 Jesus responded with "I am" which provoked the authorities and prompted them to seek death.
 This is particularly revealing when we compare John 10:34 where the Pharisees want to kill Jesus because they said He was making Himself equal to God.
-The phrase, "I AM" in these contexts would surely imply that.
+The phrase, "I AM," in these contexts would surely imply that.

 But the Pharisees were so upset

-At this point, many of the Jehovah's Witnesses assert that by the time Jesus said, "Before Abraham was I have been" (NWT), they had already been thoroughly agitated by Jesus and, basically, snapped and tried to kill Him at this final comment.
+At this point, many of the Jehovah's Witnesses assert that by the time Jesus said, "Before Abraham was I have been," (NWT) they had already been thoroughly agitated by Jesus and basically snapped and tried to kill Him at this final comment.
 Furthermore, the Jehovah's Witnesses deny that Jesus was claiming the divine title of Exodus 3:14 where God said to Moses, "I am that I am."
-But which do you think would have upset the Pharisees more, saying "Before Abraham was, I am" or Before Abraham was, I have been"?
+But which do you think would have upset the Pharisees more, saying "Before Abraham was, I am" or "Before Abraham was, I have been"?
 Obviously, the former would be more upsetting and that is exactly the phrase that Jesus used.

 If Jesus wanted to avoid any confusion with the Pharisees, why didn't He use one of the past tenses?
-Certainly he must have known that saying "Before Abraham was, I am" to the Pharisees would cause some problems.
+Certainly He must have known that saying, "Before Abraham was, I am" to the Pharisees would cause some problems.
 And it did.
 The aorist (I was), the perfect (I have been), and the pluperfect (I had been) all deal with the past, yet Jesus chose to deliberately use the present tense "I am."
-He used a past tense verb when describing Abraham ("before Abraham was . . . "), but a present tense verb when describing Himself ("I am").
+He used a past tense verb when describing Abraham ("before Abraham was . . . ") but a present tense verb when describing Himself ("I am").
 He deliberately brought attention to the words, "I am."
 The Pharisees understood this and was indeed the last straw for them.

 The Jehovah's Witnesses have spent a great deal of time developing and crafting linguistic arguments to favor their translation of John 8:58.
 Wading through their arguments dealing with Greek tenses, verb forms, and grammar rules is beyond the scope of this paper.
 However, it is sufficient to mention that the Jehovah's Witnesses have a theological bias against the deity of Christ.
-Their translation of John 8:58 and their attempts to justify this translation are directly related to their presuppositions against Christ and his deity.
+Their translation of John 8:58 and their attempts to justify this translation are directly related to their presuppositions against Christ and His deity.